Data Elements required from TKS

 Non-fixed = casual + permanent part time *Fixed hours represent monthly fixed salary cost, while non-fixed hours represent variable cost (varies from month to month).

-There are basically three options in the following preferred order:
+There are basically three options in the following order:

 - Webservices/API.
 If your system offers such service, please provide access information/credentials.

 The webservice needs to be accessible for external part, i.e d2o/PMI, not hidden behind firewalls or other restrictions.

 - SFTP client.
 You upload the daily extract to d2o server.
 Credentials will be provided by d2o.

 - FTP/SFTP server.
 If your systems offer such service, please provide access information/credentials.